prokarius/Reverse-Engineering-Workshop-Sprout-2018-/lessons/3_loops/lessonplan.md

 ```

 Ok, now we need to think about the logic.
 Suppose we run the above code 1 time.
-Then the value of `z` will be the 2nd fibonacci number.
+Then the value of `y` will be the 1st fibonacci number.
 If we ran the code 2 times,
-then the value of `z` will be the 3rd fibonacci number.
+then the value of `y` will be the 2nd fibonacci number.
 Hence we need to run the
-loop `n-1` times!
+loop `n` times!
 Let's keep a counter that starts at `0` and counts up.

 ```
 int counter = 0;
-while (counter < (n-1)){
+while (counter < n){
     code;
     counter++; // counter = counter + 1
 }